 Ticket price should be the face value of the tickets available to the general public.
 Gross should be the total monies received from ticket sales.
 Do not include taxes, outlet, or venue fees in total gross.
 Do not include complimentary tickets, or production kills on the Tickets Sold line.
 You should also subtract complimentary tickets, and production kills from the capacity of the venue to give an accurate representation of the tickets available for sale ("Sellable Capacity").

 Reports are accepted directly from talent buyers and venues.
-Agents and Managers can submit information, but the information must be confirmed with the talent buyer, or venue before we publish the data.
-Because of this, data submitted from an “Artist Representative” MUST be submitted through the Online Boxoffice Reporting Form.
+Agents and managers can submit information, but the information must be confirmed with the talent buyer, or venue before we publish the data.
+Because of this, data submitted from an “Artist Representative” MUST be submitted through the Online Boxoffice Report Form.
 If the "Confirmation" e-mail bounces we will not process the report.
-This will ensure all parties involved are aware of the submission and provide us will all the necessary information to process your report.
+This will ensure all parties involved are aware of the submission and provide us with all the necessary information to process your report.
 An “Artist Representative” can only submit boxoffice data for events where their acts are the headliner of the event being submitted.
 Festival boxoffice figures must come from the festival promoter / organizer directly.
 If you have festival figures you would like Pollstar to review, please contact us via the information below with the event figures and buyer contact information.
 Do NOT submit this information through our online reporting form.
 Keep in mind that no particular act will receive credit for the gross figures under review.
 If accepted, Festival figures will serve as historical data for the festival itself.
 We strongly encourage agents and managers to ask talent buyers and venues to report the information to speed up the publication process.
 Many agents include reporting to Pollstar in their artist contracts and include a copy of our reporting form in the rider.
 To access our Online Boxoffice Report Form go to www.pollstarpro.com/report.
 An e-mail will be automatically sent to the “Confirmation Contact.”

 Once submitted, an event report can only be retracted if it can be proved that the information is false.

-DISCLAIMER: Pollstar strongly encourages regular reporting via our Online Boxoffice Reporting Form (http://www.pollstarpro.com/report).
-Weekly, or at best monthly reporting is preferred.
+DISCLAIMER: Pollstar strongly encourages regular reporting via our Online Boxoffice Report Form (http://www.pollstarpro.com/report).
+Weekly, or at best monthly, reporting is preferred.
 Any report not submitted via the online form is at risk for interpretation that Pollstar is not responsible for.
 Internal documents and bulk reporting are strongly discouraged and extremely taxing on our limited resources.
 Any document that requires formatting, resizing, or manipulation of any kind by Pollstar is at risk of mistakes that Pollstar is not responsible for.
 Incomplete reports submitted are not considered received by Pollstar until data is complete and without question.
 Illegible reports will be discarded at the risk of the reporter.
 Time spent on the processing of internal, and/or handwritten submissions will delay processing of all data.

 If you have any questions about these Boxoffice department policies please feel free to contact our Boxoffice Editor, Bradley J. Rogers at 559-271-7900, or firstname.lastname@example.org.